ChrstphrHll/npc_gen/students/Jacob Jorildyn.md

 ---
 ### Description
 - 3rd year Dragonborn Cleric in Treskal
-- long spines, Brown eyes, and brass skin
+- 5 jagged horns, Brown eyes, and brass skin
 - Is Clear-headed and Impassive, and has Appreciation as their ideal

 ### Organizations